awsaba/xwingtmg2-inventory-rs/README.md

 1. You will need a working rust toolchain.
 1. Clone the `xwing-data2` repository.
 (TODO: add as submodule?)
-1. Log in to <yasb.app>, access your collection at <https://yasb.app/collection>, and save the `json` to `collection.json`.
+1. Log in to <https://yasb.app>, access your collection at <https://yasb.app/collection>, and save the `json` to `collection.json`.
 1. Run the tool with `cargo run`.
 This will product 2 `json` files, one for pilots and one for upgrades.